-- In order to prove the safety and efficacy of generics – Branded and Non-Branded drugs, Clinical Trials are not necessary to perform, provided the clinical trials has already been performed on reference drug and prove that the generic drugs is bioequivalent to reference drug based on the previous data.
+- In order to prove the safety and efficacy of generics – Branded and Non-Branded drugs, Clinical Trials are not necessary to perform, provided the clinical trials have already been performed on reference drugs and prove that the generic drugs are bioequivalent to reference drug based on the previous data.

-- If the applicant can prove bioequivalency, ANVISA will assume that the branded and/or nonbranded generic drug is safe and effective by relying on the clinical data that was evaluated during the registration of the new drug.
+- If the applicant can prove bioequivalency, ANVISA will assume that the branded and/or non-branded generic drug is safe and effective by relying on the clinical data that were evaluated during the registration of the new drug.

-- All the Bioequivalence studies (BE) conducted by a certified contract research organisation should be submitted to ANVISA for registration of generic and biosimilar products and CRO must comply GCP (Good Clinical Practice) and GLP (Good Laboratory Practice)
+- All the Bioequivalence studies (BE) conducted by a certified contract research organization should be submitted to ANVISA for registration of generic and biosimilar products and CRO must comply with GCP (Good Clinical Practice) and GLP (Good Laboratory Practice)